The Traveling Salesman Theorem for Jordan Curves in Hilbert Space

+When $x_1 < y_1 < z_1$, this is something like a triangle inequality excess estimate (see Remark \ref{rem:pythagorean-theorem}) where instead of subtracting the length of the triangle base $[x,z]$, we subtract the length of the projection of $[x,z]$ along the chord line of $\Gamma$ . \end{remark}

-Our goal for proving Theorem A should be to bound the beta sums above by $\mu(\Gamma)$ rather than $\ell(\Gamma)$.
-Intuitively, this is plausible since $\mu$ assigns small measure only to those regions of $\Gamma$ which are nearly parallel to the chord, i.e., have $\gamma^\prime_1 \simeq 1$.
-The balls centered in these regions should have mostly small betas.
+Our goal for proving Theorem \ref{t:thmA} is to bound the beta sums above by $\mu(\Gamma)$ rather than $\ell(\Gamma)$.
+Intuitively, this is plausible since $\mu$ assigns small measure only to those regions of $\Gamma$ which are nearly parallel to the chord and are directed via the parameterization $\gamma$ towards the terminal endpoint of $\Gamma$, i.e., have $\gamma^\prime_1 > 1 - \delta$ for $\delta > 0$ small.
+One would expect $\beta_\Gamma(Q)$ to be small on average for $Q$ centered in such a region.
 There is a problem with this definition of $\mu$, however.
-We would like to have bounds that look like
+We would like to have a bound of the form

-for individual balls (or cores) in some family because this allows a straightforward translation of general Hilbert Space TST arguments.
-However, such a result cannot hold, as $\mu(Q) = 0$ may hold even for $Q$ with $\beta(Q) \approx 1$ (see Figure 4.1).
-To solve this problem, we add mass to $\mu$, filling in gaps in key regions of the arc.
-This idea of adding mass is the central idea of the proof.

-We now define the regions discussed above.
-Intuitively, these are maximal disjoint subarcs where $\Gamma$ ``bends" back on itself in the sense that the projection map $\pi$ is non-injective.
-This is made more precise with the following definition: \begin{defn} For $x\in\Gamma$, define
+for individual cores in some family because this would allow a translation of the preceding martingale arguments to this setting.
+However, such a result cannot hold, as $\mu(U_Q) = 0$ may hold even for $U_Q$ with $\beta_\Gamma(U_Q) \approx 1$ (see Figure \ref{fig:mu0beta1}).
+However, in order for a situation like Figure \ref{fig:mu0beta1} to occur, there must be some ``backtracking'' arc (given in the figure by the bottom-most horizontal piece of $\Gamma$ outside of $U_Q$).
+On this arc, $\gamma_1' < 0$ so that $d\mu \geq d\ell$.
+To recover inequalities like \eqref{e:desire-mulb}, we will construct a new, larger measure $\tilde{\mu}$ that fills in the $\mu$ measure gaps in Figure \ref{fig:mu0beta1} by ``borrowing'' mass from backtracking arcs.
+We begin by isolating these regions of change as maximal disjoint arcs where $\Gamma$ ``bends" back on itself along the $e_1$ axis in the sense that the projection map $\pi$ is non-injective.
+This is made more precise with the following definition.